Green Tree, Pennsylvania

-Green Tree is a borough in Allegheny County, Pennsylvania, United States, and a suburb of Pittsburgh.
+Green Tree is a borough in Allegheny County, Pennsylvania, United States.
 The population was 4,941 at the 2020 census.

-The town is the hometown of U.S. Congressman and 2012 Republican presidential candidate Ron Paul and Star Trek/Heroes star Zachary Quinto, both of whom were born in nearby Pittsburgh.
+It is a suburb of the Pittsburgh metropolitan area.
 Green Tree is connected to Pittsburgh via the Fort Pitt Tunnel.

 History

 Settled in 1793, the area stayed rural until the late 1800s, with paintings of the time showing farmland and a vineyard.
-The community took its name from the local Green Tree Hotel.
+The borough, chartered in 1885, is named after "a large sycamore tree along Greentree Road where the stagecoaches would deliver mail," according to The Historical Society of Green Tree.
 Rook Station on the Wabash Pittsburgh Terminal Railway opened in 1904 which heralded an industrialisation of the area and the opening of a railroad yard and roundhouse.